homebridge/homebridge-config-ui-x/CONTRIBUTING.md

     {
         "platform": "config",
         "name": "Config",
-        "port": 8080
+        "port": 8080,
+        "standalone": true
     }
 ]
 ```

 ## Watching For Changes

-This will start the Angular development server on port `4200`.
+This will start the Angular development server on port `4200` and a standalone server on port 8080.
 It will also watch and compile changes made to the server side TypeScript code:

 ```
 npm run watch
 ```

 You should now be able to navigate to `https://localhost:4200` in your browser which will connect to your `homebridge` instance running on port `8080`.
-The UI will automatically reload whenever you make changes to the UI, however you will need to restart `homebridge` each time you make a change to the server side code.
+The UI  will automatically reload whenever you make changes to the code.

 ## Contributing To Translations